Docschargebeedocs

 This key can only be used to create new subscriptions.
 You can extend the permissions of this key to more API operations as will be shown next.

-The possible API calls for a regular Publishable Key are:
+The possible API call for a regular Publishable Key is:

 You can add the following access levels to a publishable key: